silvanmelchior/IncognitoPilot/README.md

    After the approval, the model will confirm you the execution.
    Check your working directory now (e.g. */home/user/ipilot*): You should see the file!

 Now you should be ready to use **Incognito Pilot** for your own tasks.
+Just remember:
+- Everything you type or every code result you approve is sent to the OpenAI / Azure API
+- Your data stays and is processed locally

 One more thing: The version you just used has nearly no packages shipped with the Python interpreter.
 This means, things like reading images or Excel files will not work.
 To change this, head back to the console and press Ctrl-C to stop the container.